-Applicants must hold a degree in Veterinary Medicine, be a member of staff of a Veterinary Faculty, have a special interest in Veterinary Diagnostic Imaging, teach the imaging course at their institution but not have access to specialist training in Clinical Veterinary Diagnostic Imaging at their own faculty.
+Applicants must hold a degree in veterinary medicine, be a member of staff of a veterinary faculty, have a special interest in veterinary diagnostic imaging and teach the imaging course at their institution but not have access to specialist training in clinical veterinary diagnostic imaging at their own faculty.

-Each Scholarship will fund all or part of travel and accommodation.
+Each Scholarship will fund all or part of the travel and accommodation expenses.
 The host institution where the education takes place may be in the applicant’s own or another country.
 The costs of other expenses such as daily living expenses (including meals) and any fees the host institution or university may charge the trainee for the visit will not be reimbursed by the Scholarship.

 Each Applicant and the Supervisor must complete the application form (downloaded from the IVRA website; see top of page) to provide the following information:

-An Educational Scholarship training programme for each applicant will be established according to the description in the Application form.
-The details of the aims or goals of the visit might be quite basic, for example: learn the radiologic signs and diagnostic principles for diagnosis of diseases of the abdomen or learn how to use correct settings on an ultrasound machine and scan techniques for different examinations of small animals, etc. The Supervisor is the person at the host institution or faculty who is directly responsible for establishing the Program, and for ensuring that the programme is followed during the training period.
+An Educational Scholarship training programme for each applicant will be established according to the description in the application form.
+The details of the aims or goals of the visit might be quite basic, for example: learn the radiologic signs and diagnostic principles for diagnosis of diseases of the abdomen or learn how to use correct settings on an ultrasound machine and scan techniques for different examinations of small animals, etc. The supervisor is the person at the host institution or faculty who is directly responsible for establishing the programme, and for ensuring that the programme is followed during the training period.

-The Supervisor will take into consideration the individual needs of the visitor (who is the Applicant for the Scholarship), and both the Supervisor and Applicant will certify that the programme is accepted.
+The supervisor will take into consideration the individual needs of the visitor (who is the applicant for the Scholarship), and both the supervisor and applicant will certify that the programme is accepted.